saeid93/sponge/docs/setup-istio.md

 3. To enable Prometheus and Grafana for Istio (for latency monitoring) Follow [Visualizing Metrics with Grafana ](https://istio.io/latest/docs/tasks/observability/metrics/using-istio-dashboard/) and try the book-info app to make sure it is up and running.
+TODO not tested

 4. To enable Kiali (for monitoring traces)